HippiHo/authentic-couch/README.md

 # Authentic-Couch | user-facing web-frontend for JWT-API backend

 Install and run the client `cd frontend && npm install && npm start`
-Install and run the API `cd backend && npm install && npm start`
+Install and run the API `cd api && npm install && npm start`
 Api on localhost:8080

 Seeded in database: